What a Wagging Dog Tail Really Means: New Scientific Data

 When the dogs saw their owners, their tails all wagged vigorously with a bias to the right side of their bodies, while an unfamiliar human caused their tails to wag moderately to the right.
 Looking at the cat, the dogs' tails again wagged more to the right but more slowly and with restrained movements.
 However, the sight of an aggressive, unfamiliar dog caused their tails to wag with a bias to the left side of their bodies.

 It is important to understand that we are talking about the dog's left or right, viewed from the rear as if you are facing in the direction the dog is viewing.
 Meaning that if you are facing the dog and drew an imaginary line down the middle of his back that positive right-sided signal would appear as tail swings mostly curving to your left.

 This is not as strange a finding as you might think at first.
-Research has shown that in many animals, including birds, frogs, monkeys and humans, the left brain specializes in behaviors involving what the scientists call approach and serenity.
-In humans, that means the left brain is associated with positive feelings, like love, a sense of attachment, a feeling of safety and calm.
+Research has shown that in many animals, including birds, frogs, monkeys, and humans, the left side of the brain specializes in behaviors involving what the scientists call approach and serenity.
+In humans, that means the left side of the brain is associated with positive feelings, like love, a sense of attachment, a feeling of safety and calm.
 It is also associated with physiological markers, like a slow heart rate.
-Contrast this to the right brain which specializes in behaviors involving withdrawal and energy expenditure.
+Contrast this to the right side of the brain which specializes in behaviors involving withdrawal and energy expenditure.
 In humans, these behaviors, like fleeing, are associated with feelings like fear and depression.
 Physiological signals include a rapid heart rate and the shutdown of the digestive system.

 Unfortunately, if your dog's tail is docked to a short stub it is going to greatly reduce your ability to spot this signal and deduce what your dog is feeling at the moment.